makerforgetech/modular-biped/README.md

 (I attempted to install the required software from the coral [getting started guide](https://coral.ai/docs/accelerator/get-started#1-install-the-edge-tpu-runtime) but I was unable to get past an error relating to grpico "GLIBC_2.29' not found")

+Alternatively, set Config.VISION_MODE to `opencv` for the original (slower) facial recognition.
+I am not updating this anymore so you may find some integration issues.

 ## Installation
 ```
 chmod 777 install.sh